Sip Trunking vs PRI – Differences

 - PRI uses circuit switching, while SIP trunking uses packet switching.

-- Initial setup cost is more in PRI, as additional lines need to set up between the public switching center and PBX.
-SIP trunking uses an existing internet connection, no need for any physical line.
+- The initial setup cost is more for the PRI, as additional physical lines need to be set up between the public switching center and PBX in the office.
+SIP trunking uses an existing internet connection, with no need for any physical line.

 - Failover in SIP trunking is quick.
 I just need to switch the VoIP server.
-In PRI its not easy as the physical line needs to sift to new public switch center.
+In PRI it’s not easy as the physical line needs to sift to the new public switch center.

 Conclusion for sip trunking vs PRI: